markoooooooo/ooo/Leigh Brasington & Andrés Gómez Emilsson on WystanTBS YouTube Channel.md

 			- Experience
 			- Lots of physical sensation, shaking or heat, maybe your hairs stand up due to the noreprheneprine.
 In the background happiness or joy, so a positive state.
 			- Chaotic center of attention and smooth background
+			- Only once you're skilled you can see the suka, usually don't notice it.
+Unless you're on of the people who only experience the suka without the piti.
 		- ### 2nd Jhana
 			- Piti reduced, Suka in the foreground.
 			- Much less physical activity.
 			- Just happy for no reason, but much calmer.
 			- Speaks of inner tranquility.
 			- Background physical stuff that's mostly emotional.
-			- Fairly smooth center of attention and a little bit of chaotic background.
+			- Fairly smooth center of attention and a little bit of chaotic background piti, a lil bit of roughness.
+			- Piti far enough in the background so not paying much attention to it.
 		- ### 3rd Jhana
 			- You quiet the piti until it disappears.
 			- Just left with suka, not so much joy or happiness, just contentment.